autowarefoundation/autoware.universe/planning/behavior_path_planner/autoware_behavior_path_lane_change_module/README.md

 When ego is exiting an intersection on a turning lane, there is a possibility that a rear vehicle will attempt to overtake the ego vehicle.
 Which can be dangerous if ego is also trying to perform a lane change.
 Therefore lane change module will adopt a more conservative behavior in such situation.

-If the ego vehicle is currently within an intersection on a truning lane, as shown in the figure below, the generated candidate paths will be marked as unsafe.
+If the ego vehicle is currently within an intersection on a turning lane, as shown in the figure below, the generated candidate paths will be marked as unsafe.

 ![within intersection turn lane](./images/lane_change-intersection_turn_lane_1.png)